Antonio Cecere

+Antonio Cecere (born 1978) is an Italian author.
-Antonio Cecere was born in Napoli, Italy, in 1978 and lived in London since 1997.

-Cecere established himself as a writer at a young age, publishing in 1998 the critically acclaimed Italian novel "Farfalle", now part of the Italian National Library.

-In 2004 his second novel "I Sogni di George" was published in English in the United States under the title 'George Tonali's Dreams.
+Cecere was born in Naples and has lived in London since 1997.
+He established himself as a writer at a young age, publishing in 1998 the novel Farfalle.
+In 2004 his second novel "I Sogni di George" was published in English in the United States under the title George Tonali's Dreams.

-In 2013 Antonio Cecere was awarded the Diploma di Merito at the Premio Nazionale Albero Andronico for "I Sogni di George".
+In 2013 Cecere was awarded the Diploma di Merito at the Premio Nazionale Albero Andronico for "I Sogni di George".

 Literary critic Carmine di Biase positioned Antonio Cecere's writing between Italo Calvino and Umberto Eco for style and content.